 At the same time individuals and organisations can reduce their carbon impact and become more sustainable.
 A way to avoid the cost of offsetting and even save money is to simply change your lifestyle: less travelling by air, less meat in your diet, a garden of your own with vegetables, car sharing, heating your house with wood.
 Such steps could easily cut your personal emissions in half.

-However, reducing carbon emissions will take time and will in some cases be difficult until and unless future technological developments help us.
-So in the meantime we need to do something immediately and that is to offset our carbon emissions.
+However, reducing carbon emissions will take time and, in many cases, be difficult unless technology helps us.
+So in the meantime we need to do something: offset our carbon emissions.